 In the car, modify the “I Spy” game to include words on a billboard.
 I spy the word fast or big.
 Spell words out loud and wait for him to tell you what they are.

 The important thing at this stage of reading is to practice, practice, practice.
-Our reading games can be used to give kids more reading skill development.
+Our reading games and other reading resources can be used to give kids more reading skill development.
 The more your child is reading, the faster fluency will come.
 At the same time, it’s important not to squash her love of books by making reading seem like a job.
 Find a way to make it fun and everyone will benefit.